Interpolating with generalized Assouad dimensions: Stochastically self-similar sets

 \begin{proposition} Let $Z_k$ be a supercritical Galton--Watson process with offspring random variable $X$.
 Denote the probability generating function of $X$ by $f$.
 Then, \begin{enumerate}[nl,r] \item The probability generating function of $Z_k$ is $\E(s^{Z_k}) = f_k(s)$, where $f_k$ is the $k$-fold composition of $f$. \item The mean of $Z_k$ is given by $\E(Z_k) = \tfrac{d}{ds}f_k(s)\rvert_{s=1} = f_k'(1) = m^k$. \item The process $Z_k$ dies out with probability $q$, i.e.\ $\Prob(Z_k =0 \text{ for some }k)=q$ where $q\in[0,1)$ is the unique number such that $f(q)=q$. \end{enumerate} \end{proposition}

-Under the assumptions above (namely that $X$ is a non-trivial finitely supported offspring random variable) we determine the Assouad spectrum for arbitrary dimension functions of its associated Galton--Watson tree boundary.
+From now we will assume that $X$ is a non-trivial finitely supported offspring random variable.
+In this section we determine the Assouad spectrum for arbitrary dimension functions of the Gromov boundary of its associated tree.

 We first define the Galton--Watson tree.
 Let $\Lambda = \left\{ 1,\dots,N \right\}$ be a finite alphabet of size $N$, i.e.\ the degree of the probability generating function $f$.
 Let $\Lambda^k$ denote the set of words of length $k$ over the alphabet $\Lambda$, and we let $\Lambda^*=\bigcup_{j=0}^\infty \Lambda^j$ denote the set of all finite words where $\Lambda^0 = \left\{ \varnothing \right\}$ contains only the empty word.
 We let $\Lambda^{\N}$ denote the set of infinite words over $\Lambda$.